PhaserEditor2D/PhaserEditor2D-v3-docs/pricing/pricing.rst

 Pricing
 ~~~~~~~

-There are three different type of |PhaserEditor|_ license.
+There are three different types of |PhaserEditor|_ license.
 The licenses are valid for all the versions (previous and future) of the IDE.
 The only limitation is the expiration date.

 One Year license
 ````````````````